-- 10. We believe in empowering the poor.
+We believe in empowering the poor.
 The earlier approach of tackling poverty through entitlements had resulted in very modest outcomes.
-When the poor become empowered partners in the development process, government's power to assist them also increases manifold.
-With the pursuit of 'SabkakaSaath' in these 10 years, the Government has assisted 25 crore people to get freedom from multi-dimensional poverty.
-Our Government's efforts are now getting synergized with energy and passion of such empowered people.
-This is truly elevating them from poverty. - 11.
-'Direct Benefit Transfer' of ' 34 lakh crore from the Government using PM-Jan Dhanaccounts has led to savings of ' 2.7 lakh crore for the Government.
-This has been realized through avoidance of leakages prevalent earlier.
-The savings have helped in providing more funds for 'Garib Kalyan'.
+When the poor become empowered partners in the development process, Government?s power to assist them also increases manifold.
+With the pursuit of ?Sabka ka Saath? in these 10 years, the Government has assisted 25 crore people to get freedom from multi-dimensional poverty.
+Our Government?s efforts are now getting synergized with energy and passion of such empowered people.
+This is truly elevating them from poverty.

+?Direct Benefit Transfer? of Rs.
+34 lakh crore from the Government using PM-Jan Dhan accounts has led to savings of Rs.
+2.7 lakh crore for the Government.
+This savings has been realized through avoidance of leakages prevalent earlier.
+The savings have helped in providing more funds for ?Garib Kalyan?.

-- 12. PM-SVANidhihas provided credit assistance to 78 lakh street vendors.
-From that total, 2.3 lakh have received credit for the third time. - 13.
+PM-SVANidhi has provided credit assistance to 78 lakh street vendors.
+From that total of 78 lakh street vendors, 2.3 lakh have received credit for the third time.

 PM-JANMAN Yojana reaches out to the particularly vulnerable tribal groups, who have remained outside the realm of development so far.
 PM-Vishwakarma Yojana provides end-to-end support to artisans and craftspeople engaged in 18 trades.
 The schemes for empowerment of Divyangs and Transgender persons reflect firm resolve of our Government to leave no one behind.